GLab/ToMaTo/backend_debug/dump_management.md

 **Dump Manager Overview**

-The process of dump management can be modeled in multiple steps:
+The process of dump management can be modelled in multiple, consecutive steps:

 * create dump
   * throw error